LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

-This project performed as part of the ML Zoomcamp course.
-This course is conducted by [Alexey Grigorev](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)
+This project performed as part of the ML Zoomcamp course, Midterm Project.
+This course is conducted by [Alexey Grigorev](https://bit.ly/3BxeAoB)

 # Health Insurance Cross-Sell Prediction